-Develop your skills in Data Visualization and Reporting.
-Learn how to use common industry reporting and visualization tools such as Excel, Tableau, PowerBi and Shiny.
-You will also learn how to evaluate strengths and weaknesses of various data representation techniques and the fundamentals of dashboard design for various types of monitoring, analyzing and reporting.
+Develop your skills in data visualization and reporting.
+Learn how to use common industry reporting and visualization tools such as Excel and Tableau.
+You will also learn how to evaluate strengths and weaknesses of various data visualization techniques and the fundamentals of dashboard design for various types of reporting.

 Recognize the difference in purpose between real-time reporting, scheduled reporting and on-demand reporting

-Evaluate different strengths and weaknesses of various data representation techniques and demonstrate how these representations assist with decision making
+Evaluate different strengths and weaknesses of various data visualization techniques and demonstrate how these visualizations assist with decision making

-Apply BI fundamentals of goals, objectives, measures, metrics, KPIs, performance statistics
+Apply BI fundamentals of goals, objectives, measures, metrics, KPIs and performance statistics

 Apply judgement to data visualization regarding ethical concerns and practices

-Perform the following basic tasks in Excel, PowerBI, Shiny, Tableau and Python:
+Perform the following basic tasks in Excel and Tableau: